 Landmann has always been known to produce good quality products.
 The Smoke Mountain is no exception to this rule, as it covers everything a basic meat smoker should do.

-It has a relatively good heat insulation, and doesn’t mix up different flavors when cooking fish and chicken meat together, for example.
+It has relatively good heat insulation and doesn’t mix up different flavors when cooking fish and chicken meat together, for example.
 If you don’t want to rip a hole through your pocket, but also want to enjoy a tasteful BBQ, go with this one.

 The Smoky Mountain is a budget-priced powerhouse of an electric smoker that handles temperatures between 100 and 260 degrees Fahrenheit.
 It also has four separately adjustable feet that allow you to ensure the unit maintains its upright positions at all times even on uneven ground.

 The 3-in-1 water pan, wood chip box, and grease drip tray make operating the Landmann Smoky Mountain a simple process.
 Cleanup is also easy thanks to the 3-in-1 compartment setup.
 The window in the door is also nice, so you can keep an eye on your food without opening the door and dropping the internal temperature.

 On the downside, the power chord is rather short, and the controls don’t allow for much fine-tuning.
 The door is also prone to leaking smoke due to its loose fit.
 All in all, the Smoky Mountain gets the job done and is an easy recommendation for those looking to prepare smoked meats at home without having to shell out a ton of cash.